Hawks Beat Magic Despite Big Nights from Wagner, Banchero

 ORLANDO, Fla. — Sometimes, the NBA is about relying on your stars to do the heavy lifting.

+Yet their efforts weren't enough.
+While Banchero and Wagner were the only Magic players to score in double figures, the Hawks' balance beat the Magic 112-106.

+Young got hot when it mattered most, scoring 11 points in the fourth quarter to finish with a team-high 19 points.
+New acquisition Caris LeVert scored 18 points off the bench and all 10 Hawks who played scored at least eight points.

-Orlando, 26-29, falls to ninth in the Eastern Conference standings.
+Orlando, 26-29, fell to ninth in the Eastern Conference standings.
 Atlanta's win in the first of four meetings between the division foes helped the Hawks leapfrog the Magic in the standings.

-Trae Young scored 11 points in the fourth quarter to finish with a team-high 19 points.
-New trade acquisition Caris LeVert scored 18 points off the bench.
-All 10 Hawks who played scored at least eight points.

-Banchero and Wagner were the only Magic players to finish in double digits.
+The Magic haven't won consecutive games since Christmas, but they had their chance.

+Tied at 99-all with six minutes to play, Atlanta closed the game on a 13-7 run.

 Orlando shot 47.4 percent from the field and 12-of-30 from three, but only 26 of the Magic's shot attempts were taken by players not named Wagner or Banchero.